Cross-platform attribution control room with multiple reporting sources feeding one reconciliation engine

 Cross-Platform Attribution

-Compare GA4, affiliate, creator, code, and revenue signals without collapsing different measurement roles into one misleading story.
+Compare GA4, affiliate, ad platform, creator, code, and revenue signals without forcing different measurement roles into one misleading story.

 Comparison model

-Cross-platform attribution gets cleaner when each reporting source has a defined job, a realistic confidence level, and a clear escalation rule before anyone compares totals.
+Cross-platform attribution gets cleaner when each reporting source has a defined job, one source of truth for the current question, and a clear escalation rule before anyone compares totals.

 GA4, partner platforms, creators, codes, and finance should not all be asked to prove everything